 My husband will say passive aggressive things about my box when he’s trying to make space for another of his annoying cocktail recipe books, such as, “Do you think we still need this?”
 And so I am forced to bring up the three trunks full to bursting with ancient plug adaptors, usb wires and paperback thrillers that commandeer the space under the stairs where I am resorted to keeping the farfalle and he quickly senses the tone and scurries away from my beloved recipe box file.

-This always makes me feel like I’m on holiday in the Greek Islands (the recipe, not the box file conflict) which is peculiar because we went to Corfu last year and came across not one single courgette.
+This always makes me feel like I’m on holiday in the Greek Islands (the recipe, not the box file conflict) which is peculiar because we went to Corfu two years ago and came across not one single courgette.
 It must be the feta, of which I saw and ate kilos.

 Now, you’re going to think I’m being overenthusiastic with the garlic here but don’t be put off; there can never be enough garlic, as long as it’s cooked gently.
 And anyway, courgettes are rather lacking in flavour and are mainly water so they need all the help they can get.
 Enjoy with a cold glass of wine, imagining sunnier Mediterranean climes and better times ahead.